OasisLMF/GenerateDocs/src/sections/API.rst

 using the `Oasis evaluation repository <https://github.com/OasisLMF/OasisEvaluation>`_.
 This includes a Jupyter notebook that illustrates the basic operation of the API, using the Python API client.

+The API schemas can be found here:

+:doc:`../sections/platform_1`

+:doc:`../sections/platform_2`

+This is useful for more technical users who are looking to create their own UI or integrate Oasis with an existing system.
+The v1 schema hierarchy is shown in json format in right column of the page.
+An interactive version of the schema, with descriptions and examples, can be found below:

 |

 .. _oasis_api: